-Our policies and practices are the foundation of our human rights program:
+Our policies and practices that apply to Broadcom are the foundation of our human rights program:

 - Human Rights Principles Our Human Rights Principles reflects our commitment to respecting human rights and avoiding complicity in any human rights abuse throughout our company, operations and supply chain. - Code of Ethics and Business Conduct Our Code of Ethics and Business Conduct embodies our commitment to doing business with the highest standards of ethics and integrity, including our commitment to respect human rights and prevent modern slavery.
 We require our employees to certify that they have read and understand our Code of Ethics and Business Conduct.
-We comply with all applicable labor laws and expect our business partners to do the same. - Supplier Environmental and Social Responsibility Code of Conduct Our Supplier Environmental and Social Responsibility Code of Conduct (Supplier Code), which incorporates the Responsible Business Alliance Code of Conduct, is the foundation of our responsible sourcing practices.
-Our Supplier Code, along with our contract and purchase order terms, establish our expectations regarding workplace standards and business practices for our suppliers and mandates that our suppliers comply with the law and conduct business in an ethical, legal and responsible manner including with respect to labor and human rights, health and safety, the environment and anti-corruption. - Combating Trafficking in Persons Compliance Plan We also comply with the U.S. federal government's requirements for government contractors to combat trafficking in persons (Federal Acquisition Regulation 52.222-50 (Combating Trafficking in Persons), as set forth in our internal Combating Trafficking in Persons Compliance Plan. - Recruiter Agreements Our agreements with external recruiters specifically prohibit certain practices (including charging recruitment fees, retaining or destroying identification documentation, and the use of fraudulent or misleading recruitment practices) associated with modern slavery.
+We comply with all applicable labor laws and expect our business partners to do the same. - Supplier Environmental and Social Responsibility Code of Conduct Our Supplier Environmental and Social Responsibility Code of Conduct (Supplier Code), which incorporates the Responsible Business Alliance (RBA) Code of Conduct, is the foundation of our responsible sourcing practices, and prohibits modern slavery and human trafficking in the supply chain.
+Our Supplier Code, along with our contract and purchase order terms, establish our expectations regarding workplace standards and business practices for our suppliers and mandates that our suppliers comply with the law and conduct business in an ethical, legal and responsible manner - including with respect to labor and human rights, health and safety, the environment and anti-corruption. - Combating Trafficking in Persons Compliance Plan We also comply with the U.S. federal government's requirements for government contractors to combat trafficking in persons (Federal Acquisition Regulation 52.222-50 (Combating Trafficking in Persons), as set forth in our internal Combating Trafficking in Persons Compliance Plan. - Recruiter Agreements Our agreements with external recruiters specifically prohibit certain practices (including charging recruitment fees, retaining or destroying identification documentation, and the use of fraudulent or misleading recruitment practices) associated with modern slavery.

-Human Rights Risks Assessments, Engaging with our Suppliers and Assessing Effectiveness
+Human Rights Risks Assessments, Engaging with our Suppliers and Assessing Effectiveness in FY 2024, we took the following steps, including:

-Broadcom regularly takes steps to verify, evaluate and address risks of modern slavery in our business and supply chains and assess the effectiveness of our actions.
+Broadcom regularly takes steps to verify, evaluate and address risks of modern slavery in our business and supply chains and assess the effectiveness of our actions, and